Ciriak/phaser3-typescript-boilerplate/README.md

-# Phaser 3 Typescript Starter
+# Phaser 3 Typescript Example

-Starter for Phaser 3 with typescript, gulp, and sass
+Example of Phaser 3 runing with typescript, gulp, and sass

 ## Install